Awale-Abdi/Anthromadness_EC_Nubia_post/README.md

 Outputs will match those contained in the `/Outputs/` folder.
 If any issues or script errors arise, please feel free to contact me, **Awale Abdi**.

-If you want to replicate my nMonte runs exactly:
+If you want to replicate my nMonte runs the way I ran them:

 - Use the source and target files corresponding to each output (numbering matches—e.g., 2 & 3 or 8).